TJHSST-NHS-Challenger-Chapter/website/README.md

 ### `python app.py`

 Launches the flask server for production.
 Run `export FLASK_ENV=development` to run in development.
 Additionally, the google sheets API will error if you don't have a file `credentials.json` in the same directory as `app.py`.
-If you need this file, download it from the "NHS Website" google drive folder, and if you have it, DO NOT COMMIT IT!
+If you need this file, download it from the "Website" folder in the NHS Google Drive, and if you have it, DO NOT COMMIT IT!

 ### `npm run watch` (in `frontend/`)